.JPG)

 I am feeling so much better.
 And my pear branches blossomed beautifully.
 You are seeing them in their last stages but oh, they were simply gorgeous.
 I also forced some lilacs and they were splendid as well, but they are quite finished.
 If you have never forced branches before you should give it a go.
 Easy peasy, and most satisfying.
+Martha will teach you.

 Why didn't anyone tell me sewing was fun?
 This is an idea I have had in my head for oh, say, 10 or 15 years.
 Maybe I read about it in a magazine but now that I have a sewing machine, voila!
 I am constantly tidying up my night table that has piled books, phone, clock, tissue box, converter, pictures, some carnations in a vase, where are you suppose to put all this stuff?
 Well, in this little bedside pocket of course!
 Oh so basic.
 Long embroidered cloth, folded over and sewn.
 Tuck in between the mattresses and there's your pocket.
 Stick your water bottle, converter, book, whatever.
 This one may stay in DN2's bedroom.
 Or it is just too cute and will go in mine.